melinapazoki/tretton37-project/README.md

   ## useful Hints

-  - All the environment variables resided in .env file in root directory.
+  - All the environment variables are in .env file in the root directory.
   - because of CORS API issue ( do not know which port is open), please follow as blow to run api
     - go to browsers and use this URL `https://cors-anywhere.herokuapp.com/https://api.1337co.de/v3/employees/`
     - click on the following button `Request temporary access to the demo server`